OpenMDAO/RevHack2020/problems/oas_stability_derivs/openmdao_with_vsp.md

         vert_tail_pts = self.vsp_to_point_cloud(degen_obj)
 ```

-Change the shape of the point cloud, using Fortran-like index order.
-Since the symmetry points
-are duplicated, slice the array in half.
+Change the shape of the point cloud for use with OpenAeroStuct, using Fortran-like index order.
+Since the symmetry points are duplicated, slice the array in half.
 ```
         # OAS expects x stripes.
         wing_pts = wing_pts.reshape((45, 33, 3), order='F')